kubeedge/kubeedge/docs/proposals/sig-node/5999-edge-node-tasks-ststus-enhancement/README.md

     CalculateStatus(ctx context.Context, job *T) bool
     // UpdateJobStatus updates the node job status by controller-runtime Client.
     UpdateJobStatus(ctx context.Context, job *T) error
-    // CheckTimeout checks whather the node task has timed out.
+    // CheckTimeout checks whether the node task has timed out.
 If so,
     // the node task needs to set the status to unknown, and update the resources.
     CheckTimeout(ctx context.Context, jobName string) error
 }